An in-depth report on the causes, diagnosis, treatment, and prevention of psoriasis.

 - Kidney damage.

-- Liver damage, most commonly in patients with existing liver problems.
+- Liver damage, most commonly in people with existing liver problems.
 Regular monitoring for liver toxicity includes blood tests and sometimes liver biopsies.
-Patients who are properly monitored rarely have any permanent liver damage.
+People who are properly monitored rarely have any permanent liver damage.

 - Cough and shortness of breath.
 Risk factors for these side effects include diabetes, existing lung problems, protein in the urine, and the use of rheumatoid arthritis drugs of a type called DMARD.